antjowie/project-odyssey/README.md

 - [] Setup rail planner validations
 - [] Setup basic UI, mostly for feedback
 - [] Add vertical rail building
+- [] Add segment deconstruction
+- [] Improve joint expansion
+  - [] There are 2 joints, when extending treat them as one and rotation will set left or right
   - [] Extend rail arbitrary from segment
-- [] Add segment deconstruction
 - [] Add copy pasta?

+Input
+- [] Use context based input components (this can control state)
+- [] Write context based input components to screen

 Pathfinding
 - [] Generate nav graph for rail